8 BEST Pocket Knife for Camping – A Comprehensive Guide

 We usually have a good pocket knife with us on hikes, in our backpacks, or in the car because you never know when you might need it for your next adventure.

-DayTripper is supported by it’s audience.
-When you purchase though links on our site, we may earn a small commission.
-It doesn’t cost you anything additional.
+DayTripper is reader-supported.
+When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.

 Why do you need a pocket knife for camping?